 This item is warranted for one year from the date of purchase against defects in material or workmanship.
-We will repair or replace (at our option) the defective part without charge for parts or labor, if the item is returned to the address below within one year of the original date of purchase.
-This warranty does not cover items that have been abused or damaged by careless handling.
+We will repair or replace (at our option) the defective part without charge for p arts or labor, if the item is returned to the address below within one year of the original date of purchase.
+This warranty does not cover, light bulbs, traction tires or items that have been abused or damaged by careless handling.
 Transportation costs incurred by the customer are not covered under this warranty.